- Step 1: Adopt the Right Frame of Mind

 - Frequently Asked Questions About Calisthenics Workouts with No Equipment

-You’re looking for a solid beginner Calisthenics workout but have no equipment?
+You’re looking for a solid beginner Calisthenics workout with no equipment?
 No worries at all, we’ve got your back.
-Calisthenics is bodyweight exercise after all and Calisthenics equipment is not a strict necessity.
-In this short article, we’ll show you various beginner Calisthenics workouts needing no equipment at all.
-We’ll also show you a potential way forward with a professional Calisthenics workout which you can also start immediately.
-One that requires no equipment, is fit beginners but that can be augmented with optional Calisthenics equipment.
+Calisthenics is bodyweight exercise after all, and Calisthenics equipment is not a strict necessity.
+In this useful article, we’ll show you various beginner Calisthenics workouts using no equipment at all.
+We’ll also show you a potential way forward with a professional Calisthenics workout which you can also start immediately and that also needs no equipment, fits beginners but that can be augmented with optional Calisthenics equipment.
 We’ll go through the whole concept of bodyweight exercise from a beginner perspective step by step.
 In these 5 steps, you can begin with Calisthenics without investing in expensive equipment.
-We’ll also find out that there are excellent beginner Calisthenics programs that require no equipment or even prior preparation from you.
+We’ll also find out that there are excellent beginner Calisthenics programs that need no equipment or even prior preparation from you.

-Step 2: Begin with an Easy Calisthenics Workout
+Step 1: Begin with an Easy Calisthenics Workout with No Equipment

 Any beginner can do a Calisthenics workout with no equipment available to them.
 If you are a complete beginner, that means you have low physical strength or stamina, or you think you’re too heavy for Calisthenics; we have an excellent article on Easy Calisthenics Moves which includes three complete workout routines.
-These easy routines will prepare you for any full-scale, full-spectrum and professional Calisthenics workout.
+These easy routines will prepare you for any full-scale, full-spectrum and professional Calisthenics workout using no equipment whatsoever.
 They will also kickstart your weight-loss program in earnest.

 Our field of fitness has many beginner-friendly Calisthenics workouts with no need for equipment whatsoever.
 In that way, Calisthenics is the complete opposite of Weightlifting.
 Where Weightlifting requires equipment to do any exercise, Calisthenics assumes no equipment (with a caveat we’ll come back to) but where you can add equipment later to augment each exercise.
 Indeed, weighted Calisthenics is a prime example of how the base exercises are done without equipment.
 The weighted versions are either straight up with the equipment simply added, or at best slightly altered to allow for the use of the equipment.

-Here are 10 beginner Calisthenics exercises with no equipment needed:
+Here are 10 beginner Calisthenics workouts with no equipment needed:

 Push-Up